 |Nature of Borrowing ||CARE ||ICRA |

-During the period under audit your Company issued fully secured listed redeemableNon-convertible debentures (the "Debentures") amounting to Rs.
+During the period under review your company issued fully secured listed redeemablenon-convertible debentures (the "Debentures") amounting to Rs.
 50 crore on aprivate placement basis.
-The outstanding balance of Debentures as on 31 March 2016amounts to Rs.
-75 crore.
+The outstanding balance of debentures as on 31 March 2017amounts to Rs.
+125 crore.
 The proceeds of the aforesaid issue were utilized for generalcorporate purposes.

-The Companys NCDs have been assigned the rating of "A+" by ICRA Limited.
+The Company's NCDs have been assigned the rating of "A+" by ICRA Limited.